Steps to Learn Kriya Yoga

 Step Two: Living the Principles of Self-Realization

 Living the Principles of Self-Realization brings you the essential teachings and techniques of Raja Yoga that will prepare you to receive Kriya Yoga initiation.
-This course will streamline your process of preparing for Kriya Yoga and enrollment in this course follows your completion of Step 1: Lessons in Meditation.
+This course will streamline your process of preparing for Kriya Yoga and enrollment in this course follows your completion of Step 1: Ananda Course in Meditation.

 Kriya Yoga is the sacred technique of meditation brought to the West by Paramhansa Yogananda.